nikolak/erepAPI/README.md

 ## Regions

-Requires valid region ID and, optionally, page number as either strings or integers; larger regions contain multiple pages of data.
+Requires valid region ID and, optionally, page number as either `string`s or `integer`s; larger regions contain multiple pages of data.

 Contains list of citizen IDs as integers who are living in that region.